 Wendy’s joined the Department of Energy’s Better Buildings® Water Savings Network in 2019.
 In 2021, Wendy’s achieved our goal to reduce water use in U.S. Company-operated restaurants and the Restaurant Support Center (RSC) by 20% compared to a 2018 baseline.

-We are also proud to have two franchise organizations, which represent more than 150 restaurants, participating in the Better Buildings Water Challenge.
+We are also proud to have two franchise organizations, which represent more than 150 restaurants, participating in the Better Buildings Water Savings Network.
 In 2021, Wendium, one of our franchisees, also surpassed this target by achieving a 31% reduction.

 Wendy’s has been converting to new automated dishwashing equipment that reduces the average water use for dishwashing by 47% per cycle.
 Nearly 1,000 of these warewash units have now been installed at Company-owned and franchise locations.
 Thanks to these upgrades, the total annual water reduction is more than 84,000 kGallons per year—enough water to fill more than 7,700 Olympic-sized swimming pools.